Ned-oleary/finance/README.md

 Exists mostly as a practice exercise in NextJS + flask

-Recent interation includes credentials-based auth + experimenting with supabase
+Recent iteration includes credentials-based auth + experimenting with supabase

 Lets the user create an account and download a CSV of historical financials